Events

 Director, European Centre for Disease Prevention and Control

-Secretary General for Health Services, Ministry of Health, Greece
+Secretary of State for Health, Ministry of Health, Spain

 Natasha Azzopardi-Muscat